 Indicator (d) The North Carolina Department of Public Safety clearly states that the Transgender and Intersex resident housing will be made on a case-by-case basis.
 Transgender or intersex residents' housing decisions shall be made on a case-by-case basis, taking into account the resident's views and shall be based on protecting the resident's safety and mental health and preventing security issues.
-NHRJDC received its last transgender admission in 2019.
+LYDC received its last transgender admission in 2019.
 The resident meeting notes discussed housing, the residents preferred pronouns, accommodations provided, and treatment services offered.
 The Auditor made suggestions on improving the documentation of information to be able to document the concerns of the standards.
 The North Carolina Department of Public Safety has instituted a SOGIE (Sexual Orientation, Gender Identity, and Gender Expression) questionnaire for all residents which further helps in the identification of LGBTQI youth.
 Pertinent safety concerns for transgender or intersex residents can be communicated to line staff through safety plans which are also used for medical or mental health information that line staff need to be aware of.
-As noted there were no transgender residents with whom the Auditor could interview.
+As noted there were no transgender residents with whom the Auditor could interview and no recent cases to review records of.

 Indicator (e) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures states housing and program assignments for a transgender or intersex resident shall be reviewed through the facility classification process at least every six (6) months to consider any threats to safety experienced by the prisoner or resident.
 The facility has not had a transgender individual in the past year.
 Discussions with the PCM and the Director confirm the steps that would be taken to ensure the client's safety and comfort.
 The medical and mental health staff also believe they would be part of the any planning meeting for transgender admissions.
-As a pre-trial facility it would be unlikely that a youth would remain in the facility for a 6 month period.
-The average length of stay in the facility is 17 days.